ALMA Observations of the DART Impact: Characterizing the Ejecta at Sub-Millimeter Wavelengths: Observations and Data Reduction

-On UT 2022 September 27 we targeted Didymos-Dimorphos in four consecutive (46 minutes each), simultaneous executions of the ALMA 12 m array and the Atacama Compact Array (ACA) using the Band 7 receiver in Frequency Division Mode (FDM) covering frequencies from 344.25 GHz to 347.45 GHz ($\lambda$ = 0.86 -- 0.87 mm) in six non-contiguous spectral windows ranging from 117 MHz to 2000 MHz wide.
-Tracking and calibration were performed as in our pre-impact epoch.
+On UT 2022 September 27 we targeted Didymos-Dimorphos in four consecutive (46 minutes each), simultaneous executions of the ALMA 12 m array and the Atacama Compact Array (ACA) using the Band 7 receiver in Frequency Division Mode (FDM) covering frequencies from 344.25 GHz to 347.45 GHz ($\lambda$ = 0.86 -- 0.87 mm) in six non-contiguous spectral windows ranging from 117 MHz to 2000 MHz wide and a total bandwidth of 3 GHz in two polarizations.
+This correlator setup was chosen to be sensitive to spectral line emission from potential gas-phase ejecta as well as to thermal continuum emission.
+Based on the presence of silicates (olivenes, pyroxenes) and sulfides (troilite) in S-type asteroids \citep{Lawrence2007}, we targeted the SiO (\Ju{}=8--7), SiS (\Ju{}=19--18), and SO ($J_K$=$8_8$--$7_7$) transitions to test for gas-phase silicon- or sulfur-bearing species in the ejecta.
+Transitions of two alkali species, KCl ($J$=45--44) and NaCN ($J_{Ka,Kc}$=$22_{3,20}$--$21_{3,19}$), were also covered by our correlator setup.

 The channel spacing was 15.625 MHz for continuum windows and 61 kHz -- 122 kHz for spectral line windows, resulting in a spectral resolution of 0.05 -- 0.11 \kms{}.
-The spatial scale for the 12 m array was 0$\farcs$48 -- 1$\farcs$11 and $2\farcs79$ -- $6\farcs95$ for the ACA.
-We imaged the spectral line data by deconvolving the point-spread function with the H\"{o}gbom algorithm, using natural weighting and a flux threshold of twice the RMS noise in each image.
-Natural weighting was chosen to maximize sensitivity to potential faint, extended spectral line emission.
-The deconvolved images were then convolved with the synthesized beam and corrected for the (Gaussian) response of the ALMA primary beam.
-Spectral line emission was not detected in individual or summed executions for ALMA or the ACA.
-Spectral line imaging was performed before any self-calibration was applied.
+The spatial scale was 0$\farcs$48 -- 1$\farcs$11 for the 12 m array and $2\farcs79$ -- $6\farcs95$ for the ACA.
+Tracking and calibration were performed as in our pre-impact epoch, including the application of self-calibration to continuum measurements.
+Weather conditions were excellent (PWV at zenith 0.46--0.47 mm).

+Quasar observations were used for bandpass and phase calibration.
+The following quasars were used to calibrate the flux scale: J0006-0623 for 12 m Executions 1 and 2, J0238+1636 for 12 m Execution 3, J0519-4546 for 12 m Execution 4, J2253+1608 for ACA Executions 1 and 2, J2258-2758 for ACA Execution 3, and J0423-0120 for ACA Execution 4.
+We examined the ALMA Calibrator Source Catalog for each quasar to assess the absolute flux calibration scale assigned by the pipeline.

+All quasars followed smooth trends in their measured Band 7 fluxes between 2022 June and 2022 December, with the exception of J0238+1636 (12 m Execution 3), which showed a steady increase in flux between June (0.54 Jy) and September (1.11 Jy), followed by a downward trend beginning in October (0.9 Jy) through December (0.46 Jy).
+The automated ALMA pipeline calibration scheme extrapolated along the upward trend to assign a flux scale of 1.22 Jy to J0238+1636 during our 12 m Execution 3, resulting in artificially inflated flux for our Didymos-Dimorphos measurements.
+We instead applied the value of 1.11 Jy (measured for J0238+1636 on 2022 September 23) to our 12 m Execution 3 observations to better reflect the observed behavior of the flux calibrator.
+Owing to this calibrator behavior, we conservatively adopted the 10\% uncertainty in absolute flux recommended by the ALMA observatory for our measurements.